 What is a real conversation?
 One in which both people can speak and hear each other.
-Unfortunately, much of what passes for conversation does not meet this standard.
-This becomes more true as unpleasant emotion increases until people are simply hearing what they expect to hear and acting from their own reactive scripts, some of which can have little to do with the reality represented by the other person’s perspective.
+Unfortunately, much of what passes for conversation does not meet this simple standard.
+This becomes more true as unpleasant emotion increases, with people often simply hearing what they expect to hear and acting from their own reactive scripts, some of which can have little to do with the reality represented by the other person’s perspective.

 The “Empathy Dialog Card Game” is a way of thinking about having real conversations with someone else, even when the conversation is difficult because it involves unpleasant emotion (see this article on intimacy strategies).
 The Empathy Dialog is something that I have taught and used with many people, including individuals, couples, and families.
 It is a simple formula for skillful disagreement, but it is not easy for people to do.
 The word “game” is used somewhat tongue-in-cheek.
 It is particularly useful when people talking agree to use it, but it’s always possible for one person to decide to use the principles modeled in the dialog.